YAmikep/django-feedstorage/docs/overview.rst

     Hub.subscribe('https://www.djangoproject.com/rss/community/blogs/', new_entries_detected, 'my_app')
     Hub.subscribe('https://www.djangoproject.com/rss/community/jobs/', new_entries_detected, 'my_app')

-    # For now, every time there are new entries, I will be notified and can handle them.
+    # Now, every time there are new entries, I will be notified and my callback will handle them.

     # Later on, I can unsubscribe to a Feed to not be notified anymore about new entries.
     Hub.unsubscribe('https://www.djangoproject.com/rss/community/blogs/', new_entries_detected, 'my_app')